 To provide resources and support for partners in implementing HIV/AIDS programs on care and prevention.

-With the sponsorship of Gilead Science, we have organized 5 educational seminars in 2020 for our professional staff.
-The topics covered were "Interpersonal relationships under COVID-19 Epidemic", Latest Developments in AIDS Treatment", "Drug-drug Interactions", "Dancing with the Chronically Illness" and "Secrets of Healthy Aging".
-Through the educational seminars, we were able to deliver better direct care services to our patient members, as well as to share the new medical information and trends with our members.
+Co-currently, with the sponsorship of Gilead Science and GlaxoSmithKline plc, we have organized 6 educational seminars in 2023 for our professional staff.
+The topics covered were “Skin health of PLHIV", "HIV and cancer risk of gastrointestinal tract", "HIV, liver and kidney health", "Sexual health of PLHIV", "Aging, comorbidity and metabolic issue for PLHIV" and "Advanced Development in HIV/AIDS treatment".
+Through the educational seminars, we were able to deliver better direct care services to our members, as well as to share new medical information and trends with them.

 All of this good work cannot be overstated without the generosity from our supporters and volunteers.
-We are very thankful and appreciative of all donations received and we always work to be good stewards of your donations.
-We look forward to bringing about even greater positive change in the HIV/AIDS community in our coming years.
+We are deeply grateful for every donation received and remain committed to ensuring that every contribution is used wisely and effectively.
+With your steadfast support, we look forward to achieving even greater positive change within the HIV/AIDS community in the years ahead.
+Together, we make a difference.

 Alice Chan